nathanielrmay/American-Football-Game/docs/project/vision.md

 ### The Weekly Cycle (In-Season)

-While the annual cycle dictates the high-level progression, gameplay during the season follows a weekly, turn-based loop.
-This structure provides regular opportunities for both team management and personal role-playing decisions.
-The period between each game is a "turn" that proceeds through these phases:
+While the annual cycle dictates the world's high-level progression, the in-season period is structured around a weekly, turn-based loop.
+This provides the cadence for team management, game events, and the personal-life decisions the player may face.

 ```
 Start of Week (Post-Game)         -->